pingancheng96/Bowling-Challenge/README.md

 #### 2.2.1 The `Frame` Class

-The `Frame` class encapsulates the logic of actually registering a roll to a frame, which includes validating the roll data, adding the roll to the list of rolls this frame consists of, updating the frame type and deciding if this frame is complete.
+The `Frame` class encapsulates the logic of actually registering a roll to a frame, which includes validating the roll data, adding the roll to the list of rolls this frame consists of, updating the frame type, and deciding if this frame is complete.

 It consits of the following properties with public getters: